mspnp/iaas-landing-zone-baseline/06-compute-infra.md

-# Deploy the compute infrastructure
+# Deploy the compute infrastructure [Workload team]

-Now that your [spoke shared resources are deployed and ready to support your IaaS deployment](./06-bootstrap-prep.md), the next step in the [IaaS baseline reference implementation](./) is deploying the frontend and backend compute resources and the Azure managed services they depend on.
+Now that you have a [mock application landing zone deployed](./04-subscription-vending-execute.md), the next step in the [IaaS baseline reference implementation](./) is deploying the frontend and backend compute resources and the Azure managed services they depend on.

+## Expected

 ## Steps